Seller Net Sheet Explainer: Projecting Your Home Sale Proceeds

 Get the best bottom line by partnering with a top real estate agent

-How your agent handles providing you a seller’s net sheet is often a great way to determine if they are the right agent for you.
+How the agent provides a seller’s net sheet is often a great way to determine if they are the right agent for you.
 If you find your agent is struggling to answer your questions or produce the documentation and details you’re looking for, it may be time to consider listing with another real estate agent with a proven track record of success.

 Be sure to check the details of your listing agreement before you make any moves.
 Then, start your search for a top-selling real estate agent in your area with HomeLight.
 We’ll match you with three top agents near you based on their actual performance history.
 From there, you get to pick the best one to meet your individual needs.